kflynn/resume/README.md

 ## Highlights

-Thirty-year-plus computing veteran looking to lead a team working on making the world better.
+Computing veteran of nearly forty years looking to lead with people working on making the world better.
 My experience ranges from solo coder to Silicon Valley executive, from bringup on bare metal to Kubernetes and cloud computing, and from low-key mentoring sessions to full-bore crisis management around the world.
 I’m known for combining exceptional technical expertise and an